LIGHTHOUSE DAILY DEVOTION

 Mark 10:45 - “For even the Son of man came not to be ministered unto, but to minister, and to give his life a ransom for many.”

-James and John had just requested special places of honor for themselves in the Lord's kingdom.
+James and John had just requested special places of honor for themselves in the Lord’s kingdom.
 When the other disciples knew of their inquiry, they became angry with the two.
 Pride will generally lead to strife.
-Jesus used this incident as a platform to teach the disciples a lesson about humility, service, and purpose of life.
-He instructed them that in His kingdom, there are different guidelines for promotion from those we find in society.
+Jesus used this incident as a platform to teach the disciples a lesson about humility and service.
+He instructed them that in His kingdom, there are different guidelines for promotion and responsibility from those we find in society.
 In the world, those who are leaders tell others what to do and see to it that they obey.
 It should be noticeably different with His followers.
 In our case, the more a person is to lead, the more they are to serve.
+This does not mean that leaders are not to require accountability and diligence.
+It simply means that we never cease to be servants.
+True leaders will become better servants.
 With that said, Jesus put before them His purpose and example.
-"For even the Son of man came not to be ministered unto, but to minister, and to give his life a ransom for many."
-The Lord did not require of others what He did not model Himself.
+“For even the Son of man came not to be ministered unto, but to minister, and to give his life a ransom for many.”
 He did not come to be served, but to serve, and to ultimately give His life for our salvation.

 If someone were to follow us around for a few days, what would he say about our purpose in life?
 Are we here TO SERVE OR TO BE SERVED?
 Serving others as a way of life requires an adjustment in our way of thinking about others and ourselves.
 We must humble ourselves and seek to follow the example of our Savior.